Part I. Power Systems

 - Discusses key applications in the fields of power systems, robotics and mechatronics, flight and automotive systems

-Graduate students and researches in the fields of control theory, nonlinear systems, power systems, robotics, mechatronics, automotive, flight systems, industrial systems.
-Engineering and professionals in the fields of control systems, modelling and simulation, power systems, robotics, mechatronics, automotive, flight systems, industrial systems
+Graduate students and researchers in the fields of control theory, nonlinear systems, power systems, robotics, mechatronics, automotives, and flight and industrial systems.
+Engineers and professionals in the fields of control systems, modelling and simulation, power systems, robotics, mechatronics, automotives, flight systems, industrial systems

 - No. of pages: